 Notification of financial benchmark reforms

 A reform of financial benchmarks is underway globally.
-Overseas regulators have announced Interbank Offered Rates (IBOR) for the following currencies will discontinue as benchmarks at the end of 2021:
+Overseas regulators have overseen the cessation of a number of Interbank Offered Rates (IBOR) benchmarks.

 - GBP (British Pound)